JUXTAPID- lomitapide mesylate capsule

 • Do not have sex while taking JUXTAPID unless you are using effective birth control.

-• Talk with your doctor or nurse to find the best method of birth control for you.
+• Talk with your healthcare provider or nurse to find the best method of birth control for you.

 • Birth control pills may not work as well if you have diarrhea or vomiting.

-• If you start taking birth control pills while you are taking JUXTAPID, tell your doctor.
-Your doctor might need to change your dose of JUXTAPID.
+• If you start taking birth control pills while you are taking JUXTAPID, tell your healthcare provider.
+Your healthcare provider might need to change your dose of JUXTAPID.

-• If you become pregnant while taking JUXTAPID, stop taking JUXTAPID and call your doctor right away.
+• If you become pregnant while taking JUXTAPID, stop taking JUXTAPID and call your healthcare provider right away.

 What is JUXTAPID?